pendle-finance/pendle-core/contracts/core/SushiswapComplex/README.md

 ## Market, MarketFactory & LiquidityMining

-- Please refer to the explanation for UniswapV2
+- Similar to UniswapV2, SushiswapSimple will use 3 contracts from `Generic` folder because UniswapV2's YT has the same interest distribution mechanism as Compound's YT